 Looking for Valentine's Day treats can be a heart-stopping experience.
 Think outside the heart-shaped box and use the holiday as a time to learn about healthy snacking.

-These Valentine's Day party treats feature choices offering nutrients from low-fat dairy, whole grains, fruits and vegetables, many of which can even be assembled in the classroom.
+These Valentine's Day party treats feature choices offering nutrients from low-fat dairy, whole grains, fruits and vegetables, many of which can be assembled in the classroom.

 - Send a Message

 Using a felt-tipped marker, write fun messages on the peels of clementines ("Hi, Cutie!") or bananas ("I'm bananas for you!").